TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 8/1 Corinthians 8.8.md

 ---

-But food will not commend us to God: neither, if we eat not, are we the worse; nor, if we eat, are we the better.
+But food will not commend us to God.
+For neither, if we don't eat, are we the worse; nor, if we eat, are we the better.